haotianw177/go-budget-sharing-app/readme.md

-# go Budget Sharing App
+# Go budget sharing app

 This guide walks you through how to download, compile, and run the Go Budget Sharing App on your local machine.